tektoncd/plumbing/tekton/resources/README.md

   resource used to manage the GitHub organisation
 - The [release](release/README.md) folder contains Tekton resources used to create and verify releases
-- The "pipeline-nightly-release" folder contains trigger resources used to trigger nightly releases for the pipeline project
+- The "nightly-release" folder contains trigger resources used to trigger nightly releases for the tektoncd projects